growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration.md

   1. Turn on the button to the right side of **Enable Events**.
      ![event-subscriptions-enable-button](../../../ja/admin-guide/management-cookbook/images/event-sucscriptions-enable-button.png)

-  1. Enter the Request URL as follows.
+  1. Input the Request URL as follows.

      - https:// your GROWI domain /\_api/v3/slack-bot
        - 例 https://example.com/_api/v3/slack-bot